chetandg123/cQubeTesting-1.4/Readme.txt

 Steps to Download the chrome driver
-Note: Based on chrome browser version need to download chrome driver https://sites.google.com/a/chromium.org/chromedriver/downloads Unzip the chrome driver and place it in /usr/bin or /usr/local/bin.
+Note: Based on chrome browser version need to download chrome driver https://sites.google.com/a/chromium.org/chromedriver/downloads

 Note : Java jdk1.8 need to be already installed in the machine

 Steps to execute the test script
-	1.Open the Terminal (Ctrl+Alt+t) in the ubuntu 2.Clone the cQubeTesting-1.3 project from github i.e git clone [repository url] 2.sudo apt update
+	1.Open the Terminal (Ctrl+Alt+t) in the ubuntu 2.Clone the cQubeTesting-1.4 project from github i.e git clone [repository url] 2.sudo apt update
 	3.sudo apt install python3-pip
-	4.Execute the Requirement.txt in the terminal (Requirement.txt file present in the cQubeTesting-1.3 Folder) [mandatory] pip3 install -r Requirement.txt
+	4.Execute the Requirement.txt in the terminal (Requirement.txt file present in the cQubeTesting-1.4 Folder) [mandatory] pip3 install -r Requirement.txt
 	5.Fill the config.ini file (config.ini file present in the cQubeTesting-1.3 Folder).